 The Kobayashi/Gray Duo made their international concert debut as winners of the prestigious United States Information Agency Artistic Ambassador auditions, touring South America and the West Indies.
-"The Duo's skill, energy and love they have for the music were all evident in this performance which brought the audience to its feet demanding an encore." in succeeding tours to the 2002 International Workshops in Stavanger, Norway, the Western and Eastern Cape Provinces of South Africa (2003) and the country of Thailand (2012).
+"The Duo's skill, energy and love they have for the music were all evident in this performance which brought the audience to its feet demanding an encore." in succeeding tours to the 2017 International Conference on Women's Work in Music in Bangor, Wales, U.K.; the 2002 International Workshops in Stavanger Norway; the Western and Eastern Cape Provinces of South Africa (2003) and the country of Thailand (2012).
 Notable US performance venues include the Dame Myra Hess Series and radio broadcast at the Chicago Cultural Center, the International Festival of Women Composers, the Hot Springs Music Festival, a number of museum series--the National Museum of Women in the Arts in Washington, D.C., the Joslyn Art Museum in Omaha, the Detroit Institute of Arts, and the Toledo Art Museum—and conferences of the Music Teachers National Association, the American String Teachers Association, the College Music Society and the Society of Composers, Inc.

 The Duo is in demand throughout the world for their skillful presentations of the standard repertoire as well as their specialty of the works of more than twenty-five 19th to 21st century women composers.
 The Duo has two CDs of works by women composers--Feminissimo!
 Women Playing Music by Women (2008) and Boldly Expressive!
 Music by Women (2000).
 Eight of these works are world premiere recordings, including Grande Sonate, Op.
 8 by 19th century French composer Marie Grandval, which the Duo edited for Hildegard Publishing Company.